 This essay explores how and why scoliosis might negatively influence the heart through compression.
 We will also provide a look at how the condition is usually treated.

-How is Scoliosis Affecting Heart?
+How Does Scoliosis Affect the Heart?

 The heart is a muscle that is located in the central to left-central chest cavity, corresponding to the upper half of the thoracic spine.
 The heart requires space to function, as it must beat in rhythm and be able to expand and contract in order to pump blood throughout our bodies.
 Without a heartbeat, life ceases to exist.